temhelk/yinsh/README.md

 The game can be compiled for Linux, Windows, and Web (WASM).

 The project uses submodules to download dependencies so use recursive flag when cloning it: `git clone --recursive https://github.com/temhelk/yinsh`

+You can also refer to github actions for building scripts

 Linux (gcc, clang):
 - Install neccessary build tools like cmake, make and the compiler